sparkutils/quality/docs/advanced/processors.md

 !!! warn "Sparkless Row by Row Processors are deprecated"
-    As of 0.2.0 sparkless is deprecated, support for < Spark 3.4 is removed and will no longer be part of the Quality library in subsequent releases.
+    As of 0.2.0 sparkless is deprecated, support for VarCompilation is removed and will no longer be part of the Quality library in subsequent releases.

 Quality Processors allow for Quality rules to be used on a jvm outside of Spark execution.
 Spark is required for expression resolution and compilation so the pattern of usage is: